r-lyeh-archived/vision/README.md

 # Vision
 - a few assorted premises and thoughts while coding for other (big) companies.
 - this is just my own vision of an ideal company, if i just had the money.

+# Index
 1. Dogmas
 1. Studio
   1. inverse development flow